Skip to Content

 Stock up on snacks!
 I usually hit up Costco right by the airport to pick up pouches, crackers, and Hawaiian snacks.
 I also stop at Long’s to get Hawaiian cookies and Asian snacks.

-Find out if where you’re staying has sand toys you can use during your trip.
-If they don’t, they sell them at almost every store, including grocery stores.
+Find out if your accommodation has sand toys you can use during your trip.
+If not, they are sold at almost every store, including grocery stores.

-Or, bring plastic cups/bottles so your toddler can fill them up with water at the beach and then dump them out.
+Or, bring plastic cups or bottles so your toddler can fill them with water at the beach and then dump them out.

-When planning your Maui itinerary for kids, don’t over-schedule your family.
-I like to plan an activity for the morning and then check moods in the afternoon and play it by ear.
+When planning your Maui itinerary for kids, don’t overschedule your family.
+I like to plan an activity for the morning, check moods in the afternoon, and play it by ear.

 Thinking about heading to Molokai?
 Get top Molokai tips here.